4 Ways to Spend Your Income Tax RefundApril 5, 2018 12:00 am

 Make a Traditional or Roth IRA Contribution

 For this option you will, of course, need to adhere to IRS eligibility rules, but if you meet the requirements, this is another great option for your tax refund.
-For 2014, those under the age of 50 are eligible to contribute $5500 to an IRA with a catch up provision of $1000 additional for those over 50 years of age.
+For 2017 and 2018, those under the age of 50 are eligible to contribute $5500 to an IRA with a catch up provision of $1000 additional for those over 50 years of age.
 If you have already maxed out your 401k or other retirement savings account and are eligible, a Roth contribution is a great option to invest in your future and avoid future taxes if using the funds for retirement.
 If you are eligible for a deductible traditional IRA contribution, you will be saving for your retirement and saving yourself money in taxes as well.

 Fund a 529 College Savings Plan